-This Child Protection Policy will be reviewed by the Snr Designated Safeguarding Lead Mrs Smith on a regular basis to ensure it remains current and incorporates all revisions made to local or national safeguarding guidance.
-This policy will as a minimum be fully reviewed as a minimum once a year during the autumn term provided to the Governing Body or Multi Academy Trust for approval and sign off at the first autumn term meeting.
+This Child Protection Policy will be reviewed by the Snr Designated Safeguarding Lead Mrs Celia Smith on a regular basis to ensure it remains current and incorporates all revisions made to local or national safeguarding guidance.
+This policy will as a minimum be fully reviewed as a minimum once a year during the autumn term provided to the Governing Body for approval and sign off at the first autumn term meeting.

-Date of last review: December 2019
+Date of last review:

-Date of next review: December 2020
+Date of next review:

-Role Name Contact Details Designated Governor for Child Protection/ Safeguarding Mr Tim Gibbon 01623 843517 Snr Designated Safeguarding Lead Mrs Celia Smith 01623 842163 Deputy Safeguarding Lead Mr Michael Cohen 01623 842163 LA Safeguarding Children in Education Officer Cheryl Stollery 0115 8041047 LA Child Protection Contact/LADO Eva Callaghan or covering LADO 0115 8041272 MASH (Multi-agency Safeguarding Hub) Outside of office hours 0300 500 80 90 Emergency Duty Team (Children's Social care) 0300 456 4546
+Role Name Contact Details Head of School Celia Smith 01623 842163 Senior Leader(s) available for contact in the absence of the DSLs Amy Watson 01623 842163 Designated Governor for Child Protection/ Safeguarding Tim Gibbon 01623 842163 Snr Designated Safeguarding Lead Celia Smith 101623 842163 Deputy Safeguarding Lead Michael Cohen 01623 842163 LA Safeguarding Children in Education Officer Cheryl Stollery 0115 8041047 LA Child Protection Contact/LADO Eva Callaghan or covering LADO 0115 8041272 MASH (Multi-agency Safeguarding Hub) 0300 500 80 90 Emergency Duty Team (Children's Social care) Outside of office hours 0300 456 4546